Sebastian769/Python-Portfolio/README.md

 5. Multiplication quiz- answer 5 multiplication questions and receive your grade.

 #Semester 2
-1. Dog breeds- It helps the user find a dog that matches their desires
+1. Dog breeds- It helps the user find a dog that matches their desires.
+Asks the user for triats they want in their dog and prints out a description.
-2. 99 Bottles- Prints out a joyuful classic tune
+2. 99 Bottles- Prints out a joyuful classic tune.
+Uses loops and strings to count down from 99.